rowandey/cs361-final/README.md

 while sacrificing readability in a major way.
 Could be (and probably is) a better way to do it than what I tried.

+I personally like the names lat, lon, elevation so I'm leaving them, but I do understand changing them.

 ## GIS Tool